 Career Services.
 Offering both “high tech” and “high touch” approaches, URI’s centralized Career Services Department at 228 Roosevelt Hall assists URI undergraduates, seniors, grad students, and alumni assess their career goals, develop job search and decision-making skills, and implement career objectives.
 From the first year on, Career Services helps students choose majors, explore options, and find direction through professional one-to-one personal assessment.

 A full range of career development, planning, and job search services is provided to students from their first year at URI.
-A staff of professionally trained career advisors with advanced degrees in the field provide one-to-one confidential career assessment, career advising, and job search skill-building such as mock interviews with career staff and guest employers.
-In addition, Career Services offers students opportunities to meet with employers and organizations on-campus: staff maintains active relationships with over 2,000 employer contacts (including school systems and non-profit organizations) from all geographic locations.
+A staff of professionally trained career counselors with advanced degrees in the field provides one-to-one confidential career assessment, career advising, and job search skill-building such as mock interviews and interview skills workshops.
+In addition, Career Services offers students opportunities to meet with employers on-campus: staff maintains active relationships with over 2,000 employers (including school systems and non-profit organizations) from all geographic locations.

 Career Services offers a Web-based career management system exclusive to URI students and registered alumni.
-Through RhodyNet, accessible to students through their student IDs, users search available part-time and full-time opportunities, including internships, and learn about career events.
-Providing "Oceans of Career Opportunity," this secure, confidential system also allows users to apply and sign up for on-campus interviews; have their rÈsumÈs forwarded to employers; and access URI career mentors.
+Through RhodyNet, accessible to students through their student IDs, users search available part-time and full-time opportunities, including internships.
+Providing “Oceans of Career Opportunity,” this secure system also allows users to apply and sign up for on-campus interviews; have their résumés forwarded to employers; access mentors; and learn about career fairs.

 URI Career Services also assists students whose goals include graduate or professional school.
 Career professionals review graduate school essays, assist in graduate school research, and advise concerning job search and interview techniques.
 Graduate Schools attend many of the career and job fairs.

-The Career Resource Center at Career Services houses print and multimedia materials, including self-assessment tools, company and Chamber of Commerce information, and national directories not found elsewhere.
-Online workshops-including how to choose an internship, how to conduct a job search, how to write rÈsumÈs and cover letters, and how to interview—and several senior-oriented seminars are held in the CRC, which is open year-round.
+The Career Resource Center at Career Services houses print and multimedia materials, including self-assessment tools, company information, and national directories not found elsewhere.
+Workshops—including how to choose an internship, how to conduct a job search, how to write résumés and cover letters, and how to interview—and several senior-oriented seminars are held in the CRC, which is open year-round.

 Counseling.
 The Counseling Center, located in Room 217 of Roosevelt Hall, is staffed by professional counselors, psychologists, and social workers.
 The Center offers individual counseling and a variety of skill-building and support groups to help undergraduate and graduate students achieve their academic and life goals.
 The Counseling Center provides assistance to students in areas such as adjusting to college life, coping with stress, building satisfying relationships, planning for the future, and coping with depression, substance use, or other mental health challenges.